(Update: Katoi changed its name on Aug. 23 – two days after this article ran. That story can be found here.)

 “They are doing this for marketing and promotion,” Khangpiboon tells us.
 “That is what makes people upset.
 ‘Ladyboy’ is worse … and has a stigma, and stereotypes transgender identity.”

-Sources say there’s no perfect analogy, but likened the situation to a Thai person opening a gastropub in Bangkok and calling it "faggot."
+Sources say there’s no perfect analogy, but likened the situation to a Thai person opening a gastropub in Bangkok and naming it after an English homophobic slur.
 Or Katoi’s owners instead opening a soul food restaurant in Detroit and calling it any number of offensive terms.
 Others charge that Katoi is acting "sneakily" by using an obscure-in-the-U.S. Thai term and questioned (with tongue in cheek, presumably) why the owners won’t be straightforward and name their restaurant “Transgender Burger.”

 Ultimately, there's a general feeling that Katoi is commodifying kathoeys.
 It’s seen as cultural appropriation, and a rather egregious case at that.